mydeveloperplanet/MyAICodingPlanet/generate-plantuml-from-sql/README.md

 This is quite ok.
 * 'hide circle' should be commented out
 * the relations are not correct.
-* The instructions are followed, but even voor Claude 3.5 Sonnet are the relations too complex.
+* The instructions are followed, but even voor Claude 3.5 Sonnet the relations too complex to draw.

 ## End Conclusion
 Both offline and online LLMs are able to generate the tables correctly.
 Both have problems with the relations.